mireforge/mireforge/crates/mireforge/README.md

-# Swamp
+# Mireforge

-Swamp is a lightweight 2D game engine designed for simplicity and performance, offering features for 2D rendering and audio support.
+Mireforge is a lightweight 2D game engine designed for simplicity and performance, offering features for 2D rendering and audio support.
 It targets multiple platforms, including Windows, macOS, Linux, and WebAssembly (WASM).

 ## Features